 In French, éphémère means "short-lived," "transient," or "fleeting."
 Here’s how you can use it in a sentence:

 Cet amour est si éphémère...

 This love is so fleeting...

 La vie est si éphémère qu'il faut en profiter.

 Life is so transient that we must make the most of it.

-Émerveiller (to amaze or delight) is one of those beautiful French words that make you want to jump on a plane to Paris and start speaking the language.
-Its elegant pronunciation of Ls and Rs make it feel like music rolling off your tongue.
+Émerveiller (to amaze or delight) is another beautiful French word that makes you want to jump on a plane to Paris and start speaking the language.
+Its elegant pronunciation of Ls and Rs makes it feel like music rolling off your tongue.

 Cette ville me laisse émerveillée.

 With its poetic sound, retrouvailles (reunion) is one of the most inspirational French words.
 It describes the joy and excitement of a long-awaited reunion with a loved one.